Working After You Retire

 This summary highlights the rules regarding returning to work as a retiree to any employer.
-It outlines the effect, if any, on your public school pension.
-Click on any of the subjects below to view the details or use the Expand All | Collapse All feature below to scan the entire list.
+It outlines whether or not the work you choose to do will have any effect on your public school pension.

 Because of the nature of a disability pension, you must gain approval from ORS before you return to work for any employer.
 Write a letter to ORS before you resume working.
 The letter should include:

 - Complete information regarding the type of work you'll be doing, and